CCE Our People

 Additionally Ernie has successfully supported bids in the NHS arena.
 In 2009 he helped set 3SC a ground breaking consortium of nonprofits creating over 5000 jobs under the Future Jobs Fund.
 He has co-authored Tools for Success.

-Specialist areas: Governance
+Specialist areas: Strategy, Governance, Leadership,

-Ros is also co-founder and Executive Director of the Association of Chairs, which supports Chairs of charities and social enterprises.
+Ros Oakley is also co-founder and Executive Director of the Association of Chairs, which supports Chairs of charities and social enterprises.
 She also has first-hand experience having previously chaired Charities Evaluation Services.

 She has worked with a variety of boards ranging in size and stage of development.
 She worked on Hospice UK board development programme which included a review of 63 hospice boards, the development of a series of good practice guides and an online self-assessment toolkit.